ClDaly2904/portfolio-project-1-html-css/docs/README.md

     - Benefits of meditation- https://www.mayoclinic.org/tests-procedures/meditation/in-depth/meditation/art-20045858
     - How to meditate steps https://www.mindful.org/how-to-meditate/
     - Benefits of yoga https://www.hopkinsmedicine.org/health/wellness-and-prevention/9-benefits-of-yoga
+    - Some inspiration taken form The Code Institute 'Love Running' project, so there may be some code similarites.
+In particular, I used this as a base for my hero image sections and form.
 - Media
     - Correlation-graph made using Canva
     - Images found on Unsplash and Pixabay